RSSerpent/RSSerpent/docs/contribution/plugin/data.md

 In worse situations, HTTP is simply not enough.
 Many modern websites are loaded with JavaScript, and the true content of the website won't be rendered unless you are running in a genuine browser environment with a JavaScript engine.
 In this case, you need a browser emulator.

-[Pyppeteer](https://github.com/pyppeteer/pyppeteer) is a powerful browser automation library and it's bundled with RSSerpent.
-RSSerpent also provides a convenient wrapper on top of pyppeteer:
+[Playwright](https://github.com/microsoft/playwright-python) is a powerful browser automation library and it's bundled with RSSerpent.
+RSSerpent also provides a convenient wrapper on top of playwright:

 ```python
 from pyquery import PyQuery